Back

 4. Save the symbol.

-This restores the behavior observed in V15 where the switch toggles the state.
+This restores the behavior observed in V15, where the switch toggles the state.

-Case 2: You require a momentary signal (True Pulse)
+Case 2: Momentary signal (True Pulse)

 If the PLC or device actually requires a rising edge or a temporary signal: